seed-rs/seed/README.md

 # Seed

-**A Rust framework for creating webapps**
+**A Rust framework for creating web apps**

 ## Quickstart

 ### Setup
-This package requires you to install [Rust](https://www.rust-lang.org/en-US/).
-This will enable the CLI commands below.
+This package requires you to install [Rust](https://www.rust-lang.org/en-US/) - This will enable the CLI commands below:

  You'll need a recent version of Rust's nightly toolchain:
 `rustup update`